Cloudy1225/Awesome-Link-Prediction/README.md

 # Awesome Link Prediction

 Link Prediction (LP) attempts to predict unobserved edges in a graph.
 It has been adopted in many applications including recommender systems, social networks, knowledge graphs, and drug discovery.
-We collect papers published at NIPS, ICML, ICLR, LoG, WWW, KDD, AAAI, IJCAI, SIGIR, ICDE, WSDM, CIKM, ECML/PKDD, ICDM, ECAI, DASSFA, ICASSP, TPAMI, TKDE, TNNLS, TKDD, TMLR, Pattern Recognition and so on.
+We collect papers published at TPAMI, NIPS, ICML, ICLR, WWW, WSDM, LoG, KDD, CIKM, TKDE, AAAI, IJCAI, ECML/PKDD, ICDM, SIGIR, ICDE, INFOCOM, TNNLS, TKDD, ECAI, DASSFA, ICASSP, TMLR, Pattern Recognition and so on.